Damascening: Background

 The technique, while also being used on firearms, has a long history in Japan, where it was used to decorate katana fittings, particularly tsuba.
 Known as zougan (象嵌) in Japanese, it has developed its own subset of terms to describe the particular patterns, although "shippou-zougan" is an enamelling technique which most Westerners would consider closer to champlevé.

 Damascened-inlay jewelry, especially of Japanese origin, is sometimes referred to as shakudo from the use of that alloy as the dark background.

 The technique of niello is also famously attested in prehistoric Greece.
 The earliest occurrence of damascening in the Aegean, from the Shaft Graves of Mycenae, dates to the latest Middle Bronze Age/Middle Helladic IIIB period (dagger Nu-304).
 Ultimately of Near Eastern provenance, the technique of inlaying silver/gold was adapted to suit Aegean taste and style.

 Cities that are known for a rich history in Damascening where the technique is still practised are Malaysia; Indonesia; Toledo, Spain; Eibar in the Basque Country; and Kyoto, Japan; and Damascus, Syria.

+During the early modern period high status Persian and Mughal weapons and armour could be Blued, and inlaid with Gold or Silver wire, through a Damascening technique known as Koftgari.

 Damascening remains popular in Syria.
 It is also popular in Egypt, where it is called takfeet, though the art has faced decline due to the economic hardships faced by traditional artisans.
 However, some are working to revive it.